okaycasual/ck/_items/rose-amulet-of-sleep.md

 This gold amulet incases a large dark red garnet, fitting for any fancy royal court.

-***Deep Deep Red.*** Touching the amulet whilst a creature opposite the wearer stairs into it will cast the sleep spell, but the target creatue can make a WIS saving throw to avoid falling asleep.
+***Deep Deep Red.*** Touching the amulet whilst a creature opposite the wearer stairs into it will cast the sleep spell, but the target creature can make a WIS saving throw to avoid falling asleep.

 This item may only be used once per long rest, even if unsuccessful.